Alexoid1/Rails-form/README.md

 - Clone repo
 - Go to the project's root
 - Start server (rails server).
-- Fill the User's form.
+- Fill the Users form.
-- Enjoy it!

 ## Built With